koder77/l1vmgodata/README.md

 NEW: added Json import!
 NEW: now you have to set two ports.
 The first one is for direct access with a program like nc or other programs.
 The second is for the new web browser formular to save/load data.

+NEW: in the web form the form is always visible. also after commands are executed.

 You can connect via: